cullenjett/react-ssr-boilerplate/README.md

+# React Server Side Rendering Boilerplate

+Simple starting point for React applications.
+Started life as an ejected `create-react-app` (v1.3.3) app.

+Features:
+- Server Side Rendering via Express & Rapscallion
+- Async code splitting on routes
+- Separate chunk file for dependencies in `node_modules`
+- Sass styles
+- Node.js clusters for improved performance under load
+- ServiceWorker for production deploys (commented out in `src/index.js`)

+## Do it!
+- `npm install`
+- Development: `npm start`
+- Production: `npm run start:prod`

+## Current Quirks

+- There are two files for the eventual `index.html`: `src/index.html` & `src/IndexHtml.js`. `src/index.html` is only used during development (`npm start`) and `src/IndexHtml.js` is used in production (`npm run start:prod`) Any changes to `src/index.html` should be mirrored in `src/IndexHtml.js`.
+- No real testing setup yet (Jest is installed and will work out of the box, but there isn't any convention setup yet).
+- No Redux or other state management library.

+## Create React App README:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>